-HI was also influenced by a large G effect, whereas the $G \times W$ interaction was not significant in either recurrent parent background.
-There was no treatment effect on HI in the S35 background, with the mean HI under DS and WW conditions being equivalent.
-By contrast, there was a significant T effect on HI in the R16 background, with a decrease in the mean HI under DS by $\sim$ 30% (Table 1).
+Harvest index was also influenced by a large G effect, whereas the G×W interaction was not significant in either recurrent parent background.
+There was no treatment effect on HI in the S35 background, with the mean HI under DS and WW conditions equivalent.
+By contrast, there was a significant T effect on HI in the R16 background, with a decrease in the mean HI under DS by about 30% (Table 1).
 Similar results were obtained for the panicle harvest index (PNHI).

-The main panicle yield under WW conditions was severely reduced in the Stg1 ILs in the S35 background, except in IL S35SG06032 and in spite of the presence of the donor allele at all four marker loci of that Stg1 QTL.
-In the R16 background, the main panicle grain yield was not significantly modified in stay-green ILs (Fig. 6a, b).
-The tiller grain yield data gave the opposite picture, with tiller grain yields being higher than their recurrent parent in Stg1, Stg2 and Stg3 ILs in the S35 background.
-This was despite the lower tiller numbers in Stg1 and Stg3 ILs in the potted trial at anthesis, which may have been an artefact of the pot effect.
-The tiller grain yield of recurrent parent R16 was almost nil and only slightly higher ( $\sim$ 5 g per plant) in stay-green ILs in this background (Fig. 6c, d).
+The main-panicle yield under WW conditions was severely reduced in the Stg1 ILs in the S35 background, except in IL S35SG06032 and in spite of the presence of donor allele at all four marker loci of that Stg1 QTL.
+In the R16 background, the main-panicle grain yield was not significantly modified in stay-green ILs (Fig. 6a&b).
+The tiller grain yield data gave the opposite picture, with tiller grain yields being higher than their recurrent parent in Stg1, Stg2, and Stg3 ILs in the S35 background.
+This was despite the lower tiller number in Stg1 and Stg3 IL in the potted trial at anthesis, which may have been an artifact of the pot effect.
+The tiller grain yield of recurrent parent R16 was almost nil and only slightly higher (~5 g plant-1) in stay-green ILs in this background (Fig. 6c&d).